utkarshup49/SolarChain/README.md

 - To run the website just run main.py
 - Make sure all packages listed under req.txt are all installed.
-  - You can use `pip install -r req.txt` to install all required packages.
+  - You can use `pip install -r requirements.txt` to install all required packages.